-Van Gogh's feeling for the working poor is evident from his earliest works.
-In 1884-85, he executed at least ten oil paintings, as well as several drawings and watercolors, of the weavers in the district near his family's home in the Netherlands.
+Van Gogh’s feeling for the working poor is evident from his earliest works.
+In 1883-84, he executed at least twenty-eight oil paintings, drawings, and watercolors of the weavers in the district near his family’s home in the Netherlands.
 His interest was aroused not only by the subject, but by the somber effect of the dark wood and gray walls, contrasting with the red cloth on the loom.

 1884, with the artist but said to be owned by his brother, Theo van Gogh (b.
 1857 - d.
 1891), Paris [see note 1]; 1885, probably left by the artist in Nuenen and in 1886, deposited with Adrianus Schrauwen (b.
 1834 - d.
 1920), Breda; 1902, sold by Schrauwen to Johannis Cornelis Couvreur and his brother, Johannes Marinus Couvreur; sold by the Couvreurs to Kees Mouwen (b.
 1853 - d.
 1913 or 1914), Breda; 1903, probably sold by Mouwen through Kunstzalen Oldenzeel, Rotterdam [see note 2].
 Mrs. C. Dekker-Fortanier, The Hague [see note 3]; Miss Nelly Dekker, The Hague; Mrs. C. Dekker-Weinberg, Wassenaar.
 By 1957, Bernard Houthakker, Amsterdam [see note 4]; 1958, sold by Bernard Houthakker to the MFA.
 (Accession Date: April 10, 1958)